Investor

 Dona Indrawati (Member)

-Indonesian citizen, born in 1975.
-Ms. Dona Indrawati studied at ICS, Scranton, Pennsylvania, United States of America, on the subject of Hotel and Restaurant Management, and earned a Bachelor of Science degree in Business Psychology from the University of Essex, England.
-Since 2022, she has served as a member of the Company’s Nomination & Remuneration Committee.
+She is an Indonesian citizen and was born in 1975.
+Dona Indrawati completed her education at ICS, Scranton, Pennsylvania, USA, with a focus on Hotel and Restaurant Management, and earned a Bachelor of Science degree in Business Psychology from the University of Essex, England.
+She has served as a member of the Company’s Nomination & Remuneration Committee since 2022.

 I. Nomination Functions:

 a.
-Composition and nomination procedure of membership of the BOD and/or BOC
+Composition and nomination process for positions of Board of Directors and/or Board of Commissioners

 c.
-Performance evaluation policies for BOD and/or BOC
+Performance evaluation policies for members of the Board of Directors and/or Board of Commissioners.

 II.
 Remuneration Functions:

-The Nomination and Remuneration Committee met 3 times
+The Nomination and Remuneration Committee met 3 (three) times in 2023, with an attendance rate of 100% (one hundred percent).

-e.
-Remuneration Policy for Members of the Boards of Commissioners and Directors
+Remuneration Policy for Members of the Board of Commissioners and Board of Directors

 STOCK INFORMATION